webfansplz/vite-plugin-vue-devtools/README.md

 ### Pinia

-The Routes tab is a feature integrated with [Pinia](https://github.com/vuejs/pinia), allowing you to view the registered modules and their details.
+Pinia tab is a feature integrated with [Pinia](https://github.com/vuejs/pinia), allowing you to view the registered modules and their details.

 <img src="./assets/pinia.png" />